marcowang01/tetris-c/README.md

 # Tetris in C

-A simplified version of tetris in C
+A simplified version of tetris in C. Click to see [screenshot](screenshot).
 ### Executing program

 * run cmake in root directory to fetch libraries and run tests